Leroy Griffith: Legal battles

 As a producer of adult entertainment viewed by its opponents as obscene and risqué, Griffith frequently encountered the opposition of civic leaders, community activists, churches, and schools, among others.
 States and municipalities enacted restrictive laws and local ordinances.
 Police enforced them with raids, seizures, and arrests.
 Judges and courts often imposed civil and criminal sanctions — sometimes forcing format changes or outright closures of shows and theaters.
 These and other methods were used to try to thwart theater owners like Griffith, as well as the people and performers he and others like him employed.

 From the beginning of his career, Griffith faced staunch opposition to his business efforts, whether as a burlesque producer, adult film theater operator, or strip club owner.
 Rather than capitulate to those who would curtail him or force him out of business, he often chose to wage lawsuits to stop them and assert his legal rights, inviting the criticism that he is litigious.
 His and others' legal victories emboldened the adult entertainment industry in the U.S. and contributed to the gradual erosion of legal and societal intolerance towards adult entertainment in the 20th and 21st centuries.

 Police raids were a common risk of the trade for Griffith.
 One night, he and his dancers were arrested, only to return and open up the same night.
-Other times, reels of adult films – even film projectors – might be confiscated.
+Other times, reels of adult films – even film projectors – were confiscated.

 Miami officials once revoked his business license, but Griffith, undeterred, popped into his box office briefly, only for police to enter and arrest him for operating a theater: "I would get in the police car.
 We were arrested 24 times, I think, in one night."
-He blamed his frequent skirmishes with municipalities on "politicians wanting their name in the papers.
+He blamed his frequent skirmishes with local authorities on "politicians wanting their name in the papers.
 You have those problems in this business."